Standard Size of a Carpark Space - New Zealand

 These dimensions are intended to fit the average passenger vehicle and allow for reasonable access in and out of the car.

 There are also smaller car spaces (often used in tight developments), wider accessible/mobility parks (typically 3.5 m wide), and different dimensions for angled and parallel spaces.
+The use type matters (long term like an office can have narrower bays, whereas a shopping centre will be wider).
+The isle width also matters, as the turn in angle affects the ability to park straight and accurately.

-Here’s where things get interesting: cars are getting bigger.
+Cars are getting bigger.
 Especially SUVs, utes, and crossover vehicles — which are increasingly popular in New Zealand.

 To put it into perspective: